ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 And as a finale, tap or click on the next image to hear the Moorhouse College Glee Club in concert:

-We have a lot to overcome in our society.
+We have a lot to overcome in our society, particularly on this double day in history.
 But, with the humble tools we have, we shall.
 When will our song be “We Overcame?”

 STAY TUNED!